Dr Deborah McLeod

 Experience

 Fofoa joined Malatest International in March 2019.
 She has 5 years’ experience in Public Health, having previously worked at a Pacific NGO and the Auckland Regional Public Health Service.
 She has worked in the areas of smoking cessation, rheumatic fever and most recently, workplace wellbeing.
 Fofoa has a strong interest in the wellbeing of first responders.
-In 2018, she was involved in the research team analysing the first wellbeing survey for staff in the adult emergency department at Auckland City Hospital and also involved in research focusing on the impact of mindfulness intervention has on emergency department staff.
+In 2018, she was involved in research team analysing the first wellbeing survey for staff in an adult emergency department and was also involved in research on the impact of a mindfulness intervention.

 Expertise